 We want to encourage positive behaviour with an open, unbiased viewpoint with regards to behaviour and abilities.

 History of Forest School

-'Scandanavian style' started to evolve from the 1960's with an emphasis on children learning for themselves.
+'Scandinavian style' started to evolve from the 1960's with an emphasis on children learning for themselves.
 In 1993 a group of nursery nurses from Bridgewater college, Somerset visited Denmark to study the outdoor learning there.
 They then developed a BTEC course in 1995.
 This was then followed in Wales, Oxfordshire and Worcestershire with other counties following suit.
 A national conference defined 'Forest Schooling' in 2002 nd the OCN qualification began in 2003.
 There were various networking groups supporting Forest School teachers, however in 2012 the FSA was launched as the new professional association for Forest School and the governing body for more extensive training.

-Benefits of Forest School practice
+Benefits of Forest School practice and eco therapy

 The benefits can be a positive change in confidence, social skills, communication, motivation and concentration, physical, knowledge and understanding.
-In this environment children are able to build knowledge on the world, language, mathematics, creative, physical, personal and social development.
+In this environment participants are able to build knowledge on the world, language, mathematics, creative, physical, personal and social development.

 firstname.lastname@example.org 07973 345513 @thewildonesforestschool